Work from 08:00 until 20:00

 Jam Recipes in the Autoclave

-In autumn and winter, when the weather outside is harsh, it's easy to catch a viral infection or a cold.
-At such times, not only medicines bought from the local pharmacy come into play but also various home remedies that have been tested over the years.
+In autumn and winter, when bad weather rages outside, it is easy to catch a viral infection or a cold.
+Then not only medicines bought at the nearby pharmacy are used, but also all sorts of home remedies tested over the years.

-We present to you two amazing jam recipes prepared in an autoclave, which will be useful for every family.
+We offer you two amazing jam recipes in an autoclave that will be useful for every family.

-Sea buckthorn berries are rich in vitamins A, B, C, and E, as well as fatty acids, phospholipids, and pectin.
-However, they are rarely consumed fresh, with dried berries and jams being preferred instead.
+Sea buckthorn berries are rich in vitamins A, B, C, E, as well as fatty acids, phospholipids and pectin.
+However, in their fresh form they are almost never consumed, preferring dried berries and jam.

-The finished product has an amazing aroma and a warm amber-orange hue, as well as an incredibly delicate and pleasant taste.
-It also has pronounced anti-inflammatory properties and is used for the prevention of vitamin deficiencies and atherosclerosis.
+The finished product has an amazing aroma and a warm amber-orange hue, as well as an unusually delicate and pleasant taste.
+It also has pronounced anti-inflammatory properties, and is used for the prevention of vitamin deficiency and atherosclerosis.

-To prepare classic sea buckthorn jam, take ripe sea buckthorn berries, collected away from busy highways, wash them thoroughly, and dry them on a paper towel.
-Then, mix the berries with granulated sugar in a ratio of 1:1.5, mash them with a pestle, and leave them for an hour to release juice.
+To prepare classic jam, take ripe sea buckthorn berries harvested far from busy highways, wash thoroughly, dry on a paper towel.
+Then the berries are mixed with granulated sugar in a ratio of 1:1.5, ground with a pestle and left for an hour to release juice.

-Heat the prepared mixture to boiling over an open flame, stirring regularly until all the sugar dissolves.
-Then, distribute the semi-finished product into glass jars and place them in the autoclave, where they should be sterilized for 10-15 minutes.
+The prepared mass is brought to a boil over an open fire, stirring regularly until all the sugar dissolves.
+Then the semi-finished product is poured into glass jars and placed in an autoclave, where it is sterilized for 10-15 minutes.

-The familiar dandelions that grow everywhere will make an excellent raw material for jam.
-The process of collecting the yellow flowers is quite long and labor-intensive, but the resulting treat closely resembles honey in taste and appearance.
-Its pleasant aroma will not leave anyone indifferent.
+Familiar dandelions that grow everywhere will serve as an excellent raw material for jam.
+The process of collecting yellow inflorescences is quite long and labor-intensive, but the prepared delicacy in taste and appearance strongly resembles honey.
+And its pleasant aroma will not leave anyone indifferent.

 In addition, it is a wonderful tonic and general strengthening remedy, indispensable in winter.
-It improves metabolism in the body, helps combat chronic fatigue, has a beneficial effect on the skin, and has anti-inflammatory properties.
+It improves metabolism in the body, helps to cope with chronic fatigue, has a beneficial effect on the condition of the skin and has anti-inflammatory effects.

-Prepare dandelion jam at the beginning of summer during the period of mass blooming.
-For 500 flower heads, you will need:
+Dandelion jam should be prepared at the beginning of summer, during the mass flowering period.
+For 500 inflorescences you need:

 • 1.5 kg of granulated sugar;

-Bring the mixture to a boil and cook for about 60 minutes over low heat.
-Pour the finished jam into prepared jars and place them in an autoclave for home canning, where they should be sterilized for about 15 minutes.
+The mixture is brought to a boil and cooked for about 60 minutes over low heat.
+The finished jam is poured into prepared containers and placed in an autoclave for home canning, where it is sterilized for about 15 minutes.